aourednik/historical-basemaps/README.md

 ![world 1880 DRAFT ROUGH](img/historicalmaps-leaflet.png)

 This historical boundaries project aims at providing ready-to-use base maps for mapping historical data.
 As a vast, epoch-specific historical knowledge is required to make these files more reliable, this project is open to all contributions.
 Please consider that this is __work in progress__.
 Do not hesitate to fork this repository, report issues, and file git pull requests.
+Further notes on contributing in [CONTRIBUTING.md](CONTRIBUTING.md).

 A [web app for exploring this data](https://historicborders.app/) has been created by Adam (GitHub user _ngrapple_).